alphagov/manuals-frontend/README.md

 - [HMRC Manual: gov.uk/hmrc-internal-manuals/pensions-tax-manual](https://www.gov.uk/hmrc-internal-manuals/pensions-tax-manual)
 - [HMRC Manual Section: gov.uk/hmrc-internal-manuals/pensions-tax-manual/ptm000001](https://www.gov.uk/hmrc-internal-manuals/pensions-tax-manual/ptm000001)

-## Installation and running

-In a terminal, run:
+## Technical documentation

+This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).

+You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) or the local `startup.sh` script to run the app.
+Read the [guidance on local frontend development](https://docs.publishing.service.gov.uk/manual/local-frontend-development.html) to find out more about each approach, before you get started.

+If you are using GOV.UK Docker, remember to combine it with the commands that follow.
+See the [GOV.UK Docker usage instructions](https://github.com/alphagov/govuk-docker#usage) for examples.

+### Running the tests

 ```
-./startup.sh
+bundle exec rake
 ```

-or using bowler:

-`bowl manuals-frontend`

-If you are using the GDS development virtual machine then the application will be available on the host at http://manuals-frontend.dev.gov.uk/

-## Running the tests

-The test suite includes testing against govuk-content-schemas, so you will need a copy of this repo on your file system.
-By default this should be in a sibling directory to your project.
-Alternatively, you can specify their location with the GOVUK_CONTENT_SCHEMAS_PATH environment variable.

-All tests can be run using `bundle exec rake` as well.

 ## Viewing a manual